Clinical Evidence

 Maximum: 120g/day

-Practical ceiling accounting for GLP-1 appetite suppression
+Practical ceiling for GLP-1 appetite suppression

 Calorie Goals